-It’s easy to get disheartened, especially if you don’t know what the signs of regrowth in alopecia areata actually are.
+It’s easy to get disheartened, especially if you don’t know what alopecia areata regrowth signs to look out for.
 Whether those patches are filling in, or whether your eager mind is playing tricks on you.

-The thing to remember is that this condition isn’t usually permanent.
+Remember: Alopecia isn’t usually permanent.
 In many cases, the hair will come back all by itself, with a bit of time and patience the only medicine.
-In other cases, either natural remedies or more aggressive treatments will do the trick.
+In other cases, natural remedies or more aggressive treatments can help things along.

 But how do you know if you’re nearing the end of alopecia?
-Well, this post will cover a few telltale signs of regrowth, helping you to check whether your condition is getting better… or, in some cases, worse.
+Well, this post will cover a few telltale signs of regrowth, helping you to check whether your condition is getting better… or worse.